fulldecent/FDTake/README.md

  * Selecting a photo works, video is still in progress
  * Language support: English, Chinese, please help translate FDTake.strings for more languages

+*My Fork*

+ * Turkish translation is added
+ * `weak` annotations are converted to `unsafe_unretained` for backward-compatibility
+ * A method `imageWithImage` is deleted since it is unrelated, and not used
+ * General fixes to make it a better implementation